houby-studio/lazy-admin/scripts-definitions/README.md

 * **unique-definitions-key**: Unique name, preferably kebab-case, but is really up to you, just don't break javascript, various functions access specific definitions module by associative array names.
 **IMPORTANT**: All other keys are children of this one
 * version: Very important, Lazy Admin compares this value when checking for updates.
 So when you release newer version of scripts definition file, you have to increment version to trigger update
-* icon: name of icon, if omitted, powershell icon is used
+* icon: name of icon, if omitted, powershell icon is used, this is what user sees on side panel when filtering commands based on definitions/modules
 * displayName: provided in languages you want to support, this is what user sees on side panel when filtering commands based on definitions/modules
 * description: provided in languages you want to support, this is what user sees on side panel below displayName when filtering commands based on definitions/modules
-* definition: array of definitions for each command you want to define
+* definition: array of definitions for each command you define
     * commandName: Preferably name of the Cmdlet or function, which this definition uses, displayed to user to get the idea what the command might do
-    * type: defines what type of command is it.
-Determines how application should treat it
     * icon: name of icon, if omitted, powershell icon is used
-    * returns: type of the result, which application should expect after command is executed
+    * returns: type of the result, which application should expect after command is executed ("raw", "PSObject")
-    * insidePsSession: whether command should be run in Remote PSSession or locally
+    * insidePsSession: whether command should be run in Remote PSSession or locally (true, false)
-    * usesLoggedUser: whether command utilizes $CredentialObject or $LazySession created upon logging in.
-May be ommited when insidePsSession is true
+    * usesLoginObjects: whether command utilizes $CredentialObject or $LazySession created upon logging in (true, false)
-    * confirm: before executing the command, ask user for confirmation
+    * confirm: before executing the command, ask user for confirmation (true, false)
     * friendlyName: provided in languages you want to support, this is displayed to user to get better idea what the command might do
     * description: provided in languages you want to support, this is displayed to user to best describe what the command might do
+    * help: provided in languages you want to support, this is displayed to user when clicked on help icon. (url to http)
     * parameters: array of parameters, which user is supposed to fill
-    * commandBlock: String containing Cmdlet or function and parameters enclosed in {{ double curly braces }}
+    * commandBlock: String containing Cmdlet or function and parameters enclosed in {{double curly braces}}
     * workflow: array of commands, when you need to run multiple commands sequentially, passing results from previous ones or asking for another user input in between
+      * acceptsParams: selection mode for results table from previous command to be passed to this command ('none', 'single', 'multiple')
+      * joinParamsAsString: whether to join selected parameters to single command or run command for each parameters separately  (true, false)
+      * returns: type of the result, which application should expect after command is executed ("raw", "PSObject")
+      * insidePsSession: whether command should be run in Remote PSSession or locally (true, false)
+      * confirm: before executing the command, ask user for confirmation (true, false)
-        * passedParameters: array of parameters obtained from previous command, referred by the property name
+      * passedParameters: array of parameters obtained from previous command, referred by the property name 'passedParamName'
       * parameters: array of parameters, which user is supposed to fill
-        * commandBlock: String containing Cmdlet or function and parameters enclosed in {{ double curly braces }}
+      * commandBlock: String containing Cmdlet or function and parameters enclosed in {{double curly braces}}
-        * passthru: display table of results and allow user to choose single or multiple results to be passed to another command, similar to `Out-GridView -Passthru`
-        * confirm: before proceeding to another command, ask user for confirmation

 #### Example file
 [base-module-example.json](base-module-example.json)